autogluon/autogluon/docs/tutorials/timeseries/forecasting-indepth.md

 By default, `TimeSeriesPredictor` always fits a `WeightedEnsemble` on top of other models.
 This can be disabled by setting `enable_ensemble=False` when calling the `fit` method.

-For a list of tunable hyperparameters for each model, their default values, and other details see [Model zoo](forecasting-model-zoo).
+For a list of tunable hyperparameters for each model, their default values, and other details see [Forecasting Time Series - Model Zoo](forecasting-model-zoo.html).

 ## How does AutoGluon evaluate performance of time series models?
 AutoGluon evaluates the performance of forecasting models by measuring how well their forecasts align with the actually observed time series.